-Fatherly spoke to Lucas about what it’s like to play with LEGOs for a living, the process of toy development, and the largest LEGO build he ever assembled.
+Fatherly spoke to Lucas about what it’s like to play with Lego for a living, the process of toy development, and the largest Lego build he ever assembled.

 So, what’s your job really like?

 When I first started, I was as a senior designer and spent my days creating and building models from scratch.
 We’d try to figure out what’s the best model we can build, how are kids going to play with it, and what are they going to enjoy.
 Now I lead design teams and oversee the creation of the models, as well as decide what the product lines will actually be.

 How did your career path lead you to Lego?

 I’ve been at Lego just shy of seven years now.
 Before that, I was living in the U.K. and worked at a number of design consultancies creating products for kids.
 One example, I made a pair of scissors for an American brand called Acme.
 Which gave me some good experience building an actual physical product.
 I also helped design a child’s push chair for the brand Mamas and Papas.
 I also spent time working for a big English footwear company called Clarke’s.
 In the U.K., they’re the largest kid’s footwear brand, and they have very similar ethos to Lego.
 I got all sorts of good children’s design experience there.

 What are some of the sets you personally worked on or designed?